ralna/GALAHAD/doc/Julia/rst-dir/struct_llst_control_type.rst

 	Int32 new_a

-how much of :math:`A` has changed since the previous call.
+how much of $A$ has changed since the previous call.
 Possible values are

 * 0 unchanged